 The AARP Medicare Supplement Plans offer your retirees freedom and flexibility.
 Retirees can benefit from:

-- Predictable out-of-pocket costs including some plans that cover a part or all of Medicare deductibles
+- Predictable out-of-pocket costs including some plans that cover part or all of Medicare deductibles.

 Get more information

 Learn more about AARP Medicare Supplement Plans and request additional information

 Read our disclaimer

 1The AARP Medicare Supplement Insurance Plans carry the AARP name and UnitedHealthcare Insurance Company pays a royalty fee to AARP for use of the AARP intellectual property.
 Amounts paid are used for the general purposes of AARP and its members.
 Neither AARP nor its affiliate is the insurer.

 Insured by UnitedHealthcare Insurance Company, Horsham, PA (UnitedHealthcare Insurance Company of New York, Islandia, NY for New York residents).
 Policy Form No. GRP 79171 GPS-1 (G-36000-4).